-The imperial steak sandwich ($8.95) hit all my cheesesteak criteria at Philly Joe’s – a sit-down diner-esque joint that also serves breakfast.
-Thinly sliced, tender beef paired crispy-meaty against sweet, chopped green and red peppers, fragrant slivers of onions, and shards of ’shrooms.
-The mix, all chopped up into bite-sized pieces (with just the right clink-clank), swelled in the roll, which was of sturdy construction and offered good chewy resistance.
+The imperial steak sandwich ($8.95) hit all my cheesesteak criteria at Philly Joe's – a sit-down diner-esque joint that also serves breakfast.
+Thinly sliced, tender beef paired crispy-meaty against sweet, chopped green and red peppers, fragrant slivers of onions, and shards of 'shrooms.
+The mix, all chopped up into bite-sized pieces (with just the right clink-clank heard from the kitchen), swelled in the roll, which was of sturdy construction and offered good chewy resistance.
 A swipe of melted provolone oozed along the base of the sandwich, offering alternating bites of meat and cheese.
 The imperial is a big, juicy sandwich and required a fork to hollow out the meat trench before the sandwich could fit in both my hands.

 Served with a choice of sides, this sandwich was the best bargain at the three restaurants sampled for this report.
 Golden-brown fries were crunchy-crispy, but battered, fried and deliciously sweet onion rings were my favorites.
 A side salad also can be substituted, but what cheesesteak lover would order that?

 I didn't see sweet or hot peppers offered on the menu (and I didn't ask).
 Cheese choices are American, Swiss, pepper Jack and Cheese Whiz (though they were out the day I visited).